Skip to content

 What Is a Harness Loop?

-A harness loop is a pre-structured FSM pattern that repeatedly applies a skill or prompt to a list of work items (or once in single-shot mode), evaluating success after each run through a layered quality pipeline.
+A harness loop is a pre-structured finite-state machine (FSM) pattern that repeatedly applies a skill or prompt to a list of work items (or once in single-shot mode), evaluating success after each run through a layered quality pipeline.

 The Evaluation Pipeline